mrmguy/assignment1/bio.md

 and trying to stay in good shape with whatever activity interests me.
 I live in Thousand Oaks, which is on the outskirts of Los Angeles and on the other side of the mountains from Malibu.
+I grew up in Kansas City and went to college at UC Santa Cruz and law school at UCLA and never left CA.

 Programming Background